Microfinance: Microcredit and the Web

+Blockchain micro-lending

+Blockchain micro-lending refers to the use of open-source distributed ledger systems and smart contracts to issue and manage small loans without traditional financial intermediaries.
+The model is commonly discussed as part of decentralized finance (DeFi) or microcredit and is proposed as a way to reduce transaction costs, increase transparency, and expand access to credit in underserved communities and countries that are underbanked and unbanked.

 Social interventions

 There are a few social interventions that have been combined with microfinancing to increase awareness of HIV/AIDS.
-Such interventions like the "Intervention with Microfinance for AIDS and Gender Equity" (IMAGE) which incorporates microfinancing with "The Sisters-for-Life" program a participatory program that educates on different gender roles, gender-based violence, and HIV/AIDS infections to strengthen the communication skills and leadership of women "The Sisters-for-Life" program has two phases; phase one consists of ten one-hour training programs with a facilitator, and phase two consists of identifying a leader amongst the group, training them further, and allowing them to implement an action plan to their respective centres.
+Such interventions like the "Intervention with Microfinance for AIDS and Gender Equity" (IMAGE) which incorporates microfinancing with "The Sisters-for-Life" program a participatory program that educates on different gender roles, gender-based violence, and HIV/AIDS infections to strengthen the communication skills and leadership of women.
+"The Sisters-for-Life" program has two phases; phase one consists of ten one-hour training programs with a facilitator, and phase two consists of identifying a leader amongst the group, training them further, and allowing them to implement an action plan to their respective centres.

 Microfinance has also been combined with business education and with other packages of health interventions.
 A project undertaken in Peru by Innovations for Poverty Action found that those borrowers randomly selected to receive financial training as part of their borrowing group meetings had higher profits, although there was not a reduction in "the proportion who reported having problems in their business".
 Pro Mujer, a non-governmental organisation (NGO) with operations in five Latin American countries, combines microfinance and healthcare.
 This approach shows that microfinance can not only help businesses to prosper; it can also foster human development and social security.
 Pro Mujer uses a "one-stop shop" approach, which means in one building, the clients find financial services, business training, empowerment advice and healthcare services combined.

 According to technology analyst David Garrity, Microfinance and Mobile Financial Services (MFS) have provided marginal populations with access to basic financial services, including savings programs and insurance policies.